 - Books I Done Read: Get reviews of books like The Cider House Rules, All Quiet on the Western Front and Middlemarch.

-- Cam’s Commentary: This blogger relates her book commentaries to the greater conversation on religion, science and culture.
+- Cam’s Commentary: This blogger relates her book commentaries to the greater conversation on religion and Christian studies, science and culture.

 - dovegreyreader: This blogger has read an impressive number of books by Jean Rhys, Sarah Hall, Nicole Beauman, and more.

 - Ex Libris: Here you’ll find profiles and reviews of books that deal with American history, pop culture, and more.

 - BooksPlease: This blogger adds historical notes and points of reference to her book reviews.